-Procedures for evacuation and policies regarding certain practices (e.g., smoking, candles, and open flames) are included in this annual fire safety report along with potential plans for future improvements in fire safety.
-See Policies and Practices for more information.
+Procedures for evacuation and policies regarding certain practices (e.g., smoking, candles, and open flames) are included in this annual Fire Safety Report along with potential plans for future improvements in fire safety.
+See Policies and Practices for more information and page 140 for a note concerning revision to policies.